 Google Trends data from March 2020 highlights the increase in people searching for video conferencing solutions.

 According to wordstream.com office supplies became a sudden breakout industry.
-Searches for office supplies increased 90%.
+Searches for office supplies increased by 90%.
 Whilst paid search ad clicks increased 35%, and search conversion rates increased 41%

-As people abandoned traditional retail for its online counterpart, searches continued to highlight that transition.
+As people abandoned traditional retail for its online counterpart, searchers continued to highlight that transition.
 Packing and shipping supplies more than doubled their search ad conversions (up 123%) and search ad conversion rate was up by 107%

 Opportunities for eCommerce during Coronavirus Pandemic

 - Consumers will shift towards online purchasing, to avoid public places.
 Services such as home delivery, and brands like Amazon will flourish.
 And the online divisions of major retailers will become major beneficiaries.

 - Consumers who purchased online during the holiday season were observed to repeat this buying pattern post-holiday.
 This highlights that consumers may return to the same purchasing process again, and may do so after the Coronavirus pandemic.

 - As observed in some parts of China, there’s less competition for advertisers still committed to running campaigns.
 However, currently these advertisers are running outdated advertisements that aren’t relative to the situation.
 If the campaigns are altered to the current social environment, they could be more fruitful.

 While the entire world is really reeling from the effects of the Covid-19 or Coronavirus pandemic, user behaviour is being forced to change and shoppers are increasingly moving online.
 Ecommerce sites are in a position to be able to capitalise on this, but only if they are able to be found by customers in the first place.